AndreiBarsan/DynSLAM/README.md

 ### Installation Pointers

+If you want to check out the system very quickly, you're in luck!
+There's a pre-preprocessed sequence you can download to see how it works.

-The pipeline depends on two different neural networks implemented in Caffe, and uses several libraries like Eigen3, Pangolin, and OpenCV to do its job.
-As such, it is a bit time-consuming to get it running.
+If you want to run on any KITTI sequence, there are a few additinal steps.
+The pipeline depends on two different neural networks implemented in Caffe to perform semantic segmentation and disparity estimation from stere.
+As such, it is a bit time-consuming to get preprocessing running.
 I plan on improving this process.
 See [this issue](https://github.com/AndreiBarsan/DynSLAM/issues/15)!

 Important: if you're interested in this project and it's after January 1st 2018, please email me!
 My email is on my GitHub profile page.
 I will update the